-Read the release notes: Read Oracle Database Release Notes for HP-UX before you begin the installation.
+Read the release notes: Read Oracle Database Release Notes for Linux before you begin the installation.
 The release notes are available with the platform-specific documentation.

-The latest version of the release notes is available on Oracle Technology Network
+The latest version of the release notes is available at:

 2. Review the licensing information: Although the installation media in the media pack contain many Oracle components, you are permitted to use only those components for which you have purchased licenses.